BeefaloKing/capy/README.md

 ```
 capy.exe [options] <directory>
 Simulates a CA PRNG to and maps arbitrary output streams to all possible walks
 through the machines internal state.
-Sate/output mapping will be stored in
+Sate/output map indexes will be stored in
 <directory> which must be empty.

 Generate Mode: